Mayamariaruth/lohana/README.md

 ### Code

 - I drew help from the walk-through of the Boutique Ado project.
-There is directly copied code from the project, as well as similarities in some of the rest of the code but I adapted it to fit the aims of this project.
+There is directly copied code from the project, as well as similarities in some of the code but I adapted it to fit the aims of this project as much as possible.

 Below are links that helped me adapt/build certain features:
 - []()